New York—September 11, 2012

-“We don’t have a treatment that works 100 percent of the time, so there is room for improvement,” said Scott Rodeo, M.D., co-chief of the Sports Medicine and Shoulder Service for Hospital for Special Surgery in New York City.
+“We don’t have a treatment that works 100 percent of the time, so there is room for improvement,” said Scott Rodeo, M.D., co-chief of the Sports Medicine Service for Hospital for Special Surgery in New York City.
 “Many people are weekend warriors and they suffer from tendon overuse injuries.
 Hopefully, our study will be able to help a lot of these people.”
 Dr. Rodeo will be heading up the research.
 He has been associate team physician for the New York Football Giants since 2000.

 The results of the research could lead to the development of an effective therapeutic strategy for tendinopathy that may allow NFL players to return to competition more quickly.
 It may also lead to a decrease in complications related to tendinosis, such as tendon ruptures.

 Tendinosis is caused by repetitive microtears in the connective tissue in and around the tendon along with a failure of the body to mount a full healing response.
 Over time it can lead to pain, reduced tensile strength and chance of tendon rupture.